Nervous System Practices

 Nervous System Support as a Practice

-Nervous system support is not about calming down on demand or controlling how you feel.
-It is about learning how your body responds to stress, safety and connection, and developing practices that support regulation over time.
+Nervous system support is not about forcing yourself to feel calm or controlling your emotions.
+It is about understanding how your body responds to stress, safety and connection—and gradually building the capacity for regulation over time.

 This collection is designed for people whose nervous systems have adapted to prolonged stress, emotional overwhelm or survival-based patterns.
 These practices focus on restoring capacity, increasing tolerance for safety and supporting integration rather than performance.